Pasig Revolving Tower: Construction and early years

 Formerly the Mutya ng Pasig Tower, Pasig Revolving Tower was built as an 11-storey building in 1974 in an area then covered with rice paddies and some houses.
 The structure was built near the Mutya ng Pasig public market during the administration of then-Pasig Mayor Emiliano Caruncho Jr..
 It features a revolving restaurant on the then-topmost floor, one of the two existing revolving restaurants in the Metro Manila area at that time; the other dining outlet was at the Manila Royal Hotel in Quiapo, Manila which is already defunct.

 Deterioration and disuse

-The national economic crisis that followed the Assassination of Benigno Aquino Jr. in 1983, caused tenants occupying the building to be unable to pay rent to the Pasig government.
+The national economic crisis that followed the Assassination of Ninoy Aquino in 1983, caused tenants occupying the building to be unable to pay rent to the Pasig government.
 For the next several years, only the first three floors of the Pasig Revolving Tower was occupied, mainly by local department offices.
 It also served as a storage facility for the nearby market.